Last Updated on 08/08/2023

-Sticking to low buy rules when you’re doing this sort of a smart spending challenge doesn’t have to be difficult.
+Sticking to low or no buy rules when you’re doing this sort of a smart spending challenge doesn’t have to be difficult.
 The trick is to do your homework first!
 By assessing your typical expenditures and identifying the spending categories in which you personally tend to drop a lot of money, you’ll be able to create rules that work precisely for you.

 What It Feels Like Adhering to Low Buy Rules for 9 Months

 Folks often go gung-ho into no-buy or low-buy challenges as part of their New Year’s resolution pact.
 That was not my personal case.
 My Q1 review went into detail about the situation I found myself in late 2020.